mikeqfu/pyhelpers/docs/source/quick-start.rst

 Drop data
 ---------

-Before we finish the tutorial, we may want to clear up the databases and tables we've created.
-To delete a table (e.g. *"df_table"*), we can use the method :py:meth:`.drop_table()<pyhelpers.sql.PostgreSQL.drop_table>`:
+Before we leave this notebook, let's clear up the databases and tables we've created.

+We can delete/drop a table (e.g. "*df_table*") by using the method :py:meth:`.drop_table<pyhelpers.dbms.PostgreSQL.drop_table>`:

 .. code-block:: python